Ale-Deto04/SDN-Based_Honeypot/README.md

 1. [**Kathará**](https://www.kathara.org/) (and [**Docker**](https://www.docker.com/)) - used to simulate the network and deploy virtual machines
 2. [**Ryu**](https://ryu.readthedocs.io/en/latest/) - SDN controller managing network flows and packet handling
 3. [**Flask**](https://flask.palletsprojects.com/en/stable/) and [**Python-SocketIO**](https://python-socketio.readthedocs.io/en/stable/) - used to implement the web services on the server, the honeypot and the controller

+---

+## Credits and Acknowledgements
+- HoneyMoon Inc. logos have been created using [Canva](https://www.canva.com/)'s AI tools
+- The Ryu controller implementations is derived from the Ryu's _simple_switch_ application